ansible/ansible/docs/docsite/rst/community/development_process.rst

 ----------

-Please add a changelog fragment with any PR that is changelog-worthy (features, major bugfixes, backwards incompatiblities, etc) except for new modules and plugins (Our tooling will automatically add any new module or plugin)
+Please add a changelog fragment with any PR that is :ref:`changelog-worthy <creating_new_changelog_fragments>`.
+New modules and plugins do not require changelogs as our tooling will automatically add any new module or plugin.

-Ansbile developers in the community will require a changelog for any PRs to be merged that should appear in the changelog have a changelog fragment.
+Ansbile requires a changelog for any PRs to be merged that should appear in the changelog have a changelog fragment.
-This includes new features, major bugfixes, backward incompatibilities, deprecations, and other things that users should know on update.
+This includes all :ref:`changelog-worthy changes

-Minor bugfixes that are going to be backported we would want changelog entries in the backport PR (if they didn't already appear in the devel PR) as our changlog policy is for minor releases to list a short summary of all changes.
+<creating_new_changelog_fragments>`.
+Minor bugfixes that are going to be
+backported we would want changelog entries in the backport PR (if they didn't already appear in the devel PR) as our changlog policy is for minor releases to list a short summary of all changes.

+.. _creating_new_changelog_fragments:

 Creating New Fragments
 ~~~~~~~~~~~~~~~~~~~~~~